This article describes:

 In an open card sort, the table displays all categories created by your participants, and the cards placed in each category.
 The two columns on the right (agreement and number of participants) become relevant when you standardize categories, which we talk about below.

-For example, we can see here that one participant created the category 'Resort Destinations' containing 11 cards.
+For example, we can see here that one participant created the category 'International Tourist East' containing 6 cards.

 In a closed card sort, the table lists your pre-set categories, the number of unique cards placed in the category, the cards themselves, and the number of participants who placed each card in that category.